uddithmachiraju/AWS-Lambda-Terraform/README.md

-This project sets up a serverless backend on AWS.
+This project sets up a Lambda function to deploy a Nimbus app with environment variable and integrated via REST API Gateway.

-To run the application, use the following terraform commands:
-1. `terraform init`
-2. `terraform plan -out=aws-lambda`
-3. `terraform apply aws-lambda`